ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-eks/README.md

 ### EKS

 `eks.tf` holds the EKS definition, it is being used the official EKS module.
 Inside this file you'll specify workers, IAM permissions, etc.

+**NOTE**: Default cluster size is **21** nodes and default worker node types are **r5.2xlarge**.
+If you are just playing around or testing a feature it doesn't make sense to have these specs, please change them.

 ## When do I use this?